Welcome to the annual Toronto Queer Arts & Culture Festival

 Queer West Arts Collective

-The 2014 Toronto Queer Arts and Culture Festival wouldn’t be possible without the support of members from the Queer West Arts Collective .
-Thank you; Ms. Zoma Maduekwe (Abuja, Nigeria), Ms. Richa Shrotriya (Mumbai India), Ms. Lauren Tenn (Bournemouth England) , Philip Cairns (Toronto), Michel F. Paré (Toronto) and Akos Major (Budapest, Hungary).
+The 2014 Toronto Queer Arts and Culture Festival wouldn’t be possible without the support of members from the Queer West Arts Collective.
+Thank you; Ms. Zoma Maduekwe (From Abuja, Nigeria), Ms. Richa Shrotriya (From Mumbai India), Ms. Lauren Tenn (Toronto) , Philip Cairns (Toronto), Michel F. Paré (Toronto) and Akos Major (From Budapest, Hungary).
+The collective is volunteer group open to anyone (From students to seniors) who supports the idea of an independent queer arts and film festival in Toronto.

 Festival Sponsors 2014